RubenBBlazquez/RecreativaOnlineTFC/README.md

 If you want more information about the project you can download the documentation here, it is in spanish, but you can translate with some application if you want it. https://drive.google.com/file/d/1-PcmO7rgvFq__HTM1pKNHClO_4MvYNoG/view?usp=sharing

+This Project has been performed by Rubén Barroso Blázquez